iluvjava/Maths/Notebook 2.0/AMATH 516 (Numerical Optimizations)/Non-Smooth Calculus/Convex Conjugation.md

 **Proof**:

-Assume: **f is closed and convex**, by definition of convex conjugate:
+Assume: **f is closed and convex**, by definition equality is attainable using supporting halfspaces defined via the convex conjugate functions:

 $$
 \begin{aligned}